kshedden/workshops/ds-academy/foundations.md

       parameters, but the parameters will not be identified if we have fewer estimating equations than the number of parameters.

-    - The methood of moments does not require specification of a _data generating model_, and therefore may have fewer assumptions than alternatives based on a specified data generating model.
+    - The method of moments does not require specification of a _data generating model_, and therefore may have fewer assumptions than alternatives based on a specified data generating model.

     - A very basic example of the method of moments is estimation of the variance $\sigma^2$.
 Estimating the variance requires us to also estimate